-(g) Policy 14-02 CC Sexual Abuse Prevention and Response states that a reassessment of the inmate/residents risk level of victimization or abusiveness will be conducted by the appropriate Case Manager or a staff member designated by the Administrator/Director.
-The reassessment shall occur when warranted due to a referral, request, incident of sexual abuse, or receipt of additional information that may impact the inmate/resident's risk of victimization or abusiveness.
+(g) Policy 14-02 CC Sexual Abuse Prevention and Response states that a reassessment of the resident's risk level of victimization or abusiveness will be conducted by the appropriate Case Manager, or a staff member designated by the Administrator/Director.
+The reassessment shall occur when warranted due to a referral, request, incident of sexual abuse, or receipt of additional information that may impact the resident's risk of victimization or abusiveness.

-(h) Policy 14-02 CC Sexual Abuse Prevention and Response states that inmates/residents may not be disciplined for refusing to answer, or for not disclosing complete information, in response to questions asked pursuant to the following:
+(h) Policy 14-02 CC Sexual Abuse Prevention and Response states that residents may not be disciplined for refusing to answer, or for not disclosing complete information, in response to questions asked pursuant to the following:

-- Whether the inmate/resident has a mental, physical, or developmental disability; - Whether the inmate/resident is, or is perceived to be, LGBTI or General Non-Conforming; - Whether the inmate/resident has previously experienced sexual victimization; or - The inmates/residents own perception of vulnerability.
+- Whether the resident has a mental, physical, or developmental disability; - Whether the resident is, or is perceived to be, LGBTI or General Non-Conforming. - Whether the resident has previously experienced sexual victimization; or - The residents own perception of vulnerability.

-The facility advised the auditor that disciplinary action will not be taken for any participant who refused to answer these questions.
+The facility advised the auditor that disciplinary action will not be taken for any participant who refused to answer these questions verbally during interviews and via a memo.

-(i) Policy 14-02 CC Sexual Abuse Prevention and Response states that appropriate controls shall be implemented within the facility regarding the dissemination of responses to questions asked pursuant to screening for risk of victimization and abusiveness in order to ensure that sensitive information is not exploited by employees or other inmates/residents to the inmate/resident's detriment.
+(i) Policy 14-02 CC Sexual Abuse Prevention and Response states that the facility shall control the dissemination within the facility of responses to questions on the screening forms in order to ensure that sensitive information is not exploited to the resident's detriment by staff or other residents.
+Measures taken shall include but are not limited to: